-- Pour out into a parchment lined square dish (I used a 9×9 inch dish).
+- Pour out into your prepared 8x8 square dish.
 The fudge mixture might be quite thick and won't spread out to the corners of the dish, this isn't an issue, just smooth it down on top with the bottom of a spoon so that it is as even as possible.

 - Place into the freezer to set.

-*I’m referring you to the original vegan condensed milk recipe as it contains a video and much more information on the process than I can provide here.
-In terms of quantity, use the full batch, it may be slightly more or slightly less than 350g (12 and 1/3 oz).
-I have tested this fudge with both a rice milk powder based condensed milk and a soy milk powder based condensed milk and both versions were amazing and I didn't notice any difference in taste or texture.
-So use whichever (rice milk or soy milk powder) you prefer!
+- If you'd like to make your own homemade vegan condensed milk recipe to use in this recipe, then you can just use the full batch.
+I have tested this fudge with both a rice milk powder based homemade condensed milk and a soy milk powder based homemade condensed milk.
+Both versions were amazing and I didn't notice any difference in taste or texture.

 - I have also tested this recipe with a store-bought vegan condensed coconut milk and it also works perfectly, so either/or is fine to use.